kamailio/kamailio-wiki/docs/features/new-in-5.3.x.md

 - Add configuration parameter to add path and flags to redirected contacts.
   - [https://www.kamailio.org/docs/modules/devel/modules/tm.html#tm.p.rich_redirect](https://www.kamailio.org/docs/modules/devel/modules/tm.html#tm.p.rich_redirect)
-- Removal of obselete delete_timer parameter - it was not used since a long time
+- Removal of obsolete delete_timer parameter - it was not used since a long time
 - Improve from-tags to include more randomness and use the recommended size from RFC 3261